mbforbes/website-3/posts/blog/france.md

 Domino's USA (source: <a href="https://www.facebook.com/Dominos/photos/a.34325539956/10151649060119957/?type=3">Domino's</a>)
 </p>

 Europe Domino's on the other hand seems to be trying to go more "classic pizza."
-Julie's hypothesis is that people here are used to pizza looking a certain way, and the thing on the top wouldn't be pizza to them.
+One hypothesis is that people here are used to pizza looking a certain way, and the thing on the top wouldn't be pizza to them.
 So instead you end up with:

 ![]({{ "/assets/blog/france/dominos-uk.moz80.jpg" | url }})